 Unfortunately, changing times and the rising fortunes of comrades who disagreed with his “peacenik” ways eventually saw Kringle transferred away from his station.
 And it was at this point that he finally retired from military service.

 His First Calamity

-In the land of Eden, during the Interregnum before the next iteration of reality began, Kringle became fast friends with Earthling refugees.
+In the land of Eden, during the Second Interregnum, Kringle became fast friends with Earthling refugees.
 It was here that he first heard stories of altruistic Saint Nicholas, and of the Germanic god Wodan’s Yuletide rides through the sky.
 And it was those stories which inspired him to turn over a new leaf and find a more positive pastime to throw himself into.